 To quote Michelle Abraham, research director, Security and Trust at IDC: “The increased complexity of environments and expansion beyond what used to be a defined perimeter has many searching for solutions that help security teams understand and manage their entire attack surface.”

-That’s what attack surface management is about to improve security and risk posture and, thus, as Michelle reminds us, improve trust.
+That’s what ASM is about to improve security and risk posture and, thus, as Michelle reminds us, improve trust.

 One challenge is to have that full attack surface view (and the insights to improve it) by using the right tools.
 In that context, remember that the attack surface can encompass many elements but isn’t the same for everyone, which goes for the offering of vendors as well.
 Yet perhaps you don’t need everything; it all depends on choices, risks, and what is most important here and now first.

 Attack surface management – a market in flux for a dynamic and complex reality